secdev/scapy/CONTRIBUTING.md

 bug you are fixing.
 This will prevent a regression from being unnoticed.
 Do not use the variable `_`  in your tests, as it could break them.

+If you find yourself in a situation where your tests locally succeed  but fail if executed on the CI, try to enable the debuging option for the dissector by setting `conf.debug_dissector = 1`.

 ### New protocols

 New protocols can go either in `scapy/layers` or to